ArhamOrioner/UHI-Analysis/README.md

 cd UHI-Analysis
 Step 2: Install Dependencies
-It's highly recommended to use a Python virtual environment. code
+It's highly recommended to use a Python virtual environment.
+Create a virtual environment:
+code
 Bash
-# Create a virtual environment
 python3 -m venv venv

-# Activate it
+Activate it:
+code
+Bash
 source venv/bin/activate

-# Install required packages from the requirements file
+Install required packages from the requirements file: code
+Bash
 pip install -r requirements.txt
 Step 3: Run an Analysis
 Execute the analysis using app.py.
 The script will automatically find the geographic boundaries for the specified city.